-Trump, Twitter CEO chat at White House after fresh attack on social media giant
+Trump complained to Twitter CEO about lost followers: source

 Twitter said in a statement Dorsey had a “constructive meeting with the president of the United States today at the president’s invitation.
 They discussed Twitter’s commitment to protecting the health of the public conversation ahead of the 2020 U.S. elections and efforts underway to respond to the opioid crisis.”

+Shares in Twitter jumped 13 percent on Tuesday after it reported quarterly revenue above analyst estimates, which executives said was the result of weeding out spam and abusive posts and targeting ads better.

+Trump lost 204,000, or 0.4 percent, of his 53.4 million followers in July when Twitter started its purge of suspicious accounts, according to social media data firm Keyhole.

-Trump has one of the most-followed accounts on Twitter, with nearly 60 million followers.
+Trump has one of the most-followed accounts on Twitter.
 But the president and Republicans in Congress have repeatedly criticized the company and its social media competitors for what they have called bias against conservatives, something Twitter denies.

 Democratic U.S. Senator Mazie Hirono said earlier this month “we cannot allow the Republican party to harass tech companies into weakening content moderation policies that already fail to remove hateful, dangerous and misleading content.”